Welcome!

 Hello and welcome to the API Book .NET!

-Here you will (eventually) find a complete step by step build guide to creating a fully-fledged .NET 8 REST1 API that has the features and functionality of a production ready solution.
+Here you will find a complete step by step build guide to creating a fully-fledged .NET 10 REST[^1] API that has all the features and functionality you’d expect of a production-ready API.

 Structure